DBCG/cds4cpm-sandbox/README.md

 * The [CQF-Ruler](https://github.com/DBCG/cqf-ruler), which functions as a FHIR database.
 * The [Smart-Launcher](https://github.com/cqframework/smart-launcher) application, which simulates a launch from an EHR

 Site-specific configuration for the solution may vary.
-This repository servers as a reference for where those configuration points are.
+This repository serves as a reference for where those configuration points are.

 ## Prerequisites